UPDATE: Liberian Legal System and Legal Research

 Hanatu Kabbah holds an LL.B (Hons.) and an LL.M (Public Service Law) degree from NYU.
-She currently teaches at the Faculty of Law, University of the Gambia and is the Director of the Law Clinic of the UTG.
+She is a senior legal consultant and researcher, public interest practitioner with experience working on access to justice in the formal and informal justice sector.
+She has researched rule of law issues and developed tools for legal and non- legal advocates.
+She taught at the Faculty of Law, University of the Gambia and was the Director of the Law Clinic of the UTG.
 She received her Bachelor of Laws Degree with Honours (LL.B.
-HONS.) from Fourah Bay College, University of Sierra Leone and a Degree of Utter Barrister at the Sierra Leone Law School.
-She was admitted to the Sierra Leone Bar in 1999.
-She holds a Diploma in the Equal Status and Human Rights of Women in 2002 from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law at Lund University in Sweden and has also studied at the Rene Cassin International Institute for Human Rights in Strasbourg, France.
+Hons.) from Fourah Bay College, University of Sierra Leone and a Degree of Utter Barrister at the Sierra Leone Law School.
+She has been admitted to the Sierra Leone Bar since 1999.
+She holds a Diploma in the Equal Status and Human Rights of Women in 2002 from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law from Lund University in Sweden and has also studied at the Rene Cassin International Institute for Human Rights in Strasbourg, France.
 She is also a Transitional Justice Fellow after studying at the Transitional Justice Fellowship Programme organized by the International Centre for Transitional Justice and the Institute for Justice and Reconciliation in Cape Town, South Africa in 2007.
 She is the author of ‘A Training Manual on Women’s Rights in Sierra Leone’.

 Table of Contents